Tarek El Moussa Girlfriend: Is ‘Flip Or Flop’ Star Dating Nanny Alyssa Logan?

 “[Tarek El Moussa] and Alyssa began dating in [September], 4 months after he and Christina separated,” the outlet explained, adding that Tarek El Moussa had let her go before their romance began.

-Prior to the start of their relationship, Tarek El Moussa essentially fired Alyssa Logan so that he would not be dating an employee.
+Before the start of their relationship, Tarek El Moussa essentially fired Alyssa Logan so that he would not be dating an employee.
 From there, El Moussa and Logan were seen together at a Florida Georgia Line concert in October before calling it quits later that month.

 While Tarek El Moussa stayed mum on the relationship he shared with Logan for months, he has since confirmed that he did, in fact, date Logan — and that he’s “totally moved on” from his ex, Christina El Moussa.